HusseinAuf/ScrollBooks/README.md

 - **Redis**: Used as the broker for Celery.
 - **PostgreSQL**: Used as the database for the backend.

+### Postman Collection

+- You can find the Postman collections for testing the API endpoints in the postman folder within the backend folder.

 ## Frontend

 > **Note:** The frontend is still under development, and is not yet completed.